 - Any material requiring a CDC import license or a USDA permit.

 The IBC reports to the University's Institutional Official (Vice President for Research) and serves Texas A&M researchers, staff, and educators, as well as additional researchers, staff, and educators from The Texas A&M University System members based on signed Memorandums of Understanding (MOUs).
-The Office of Research Compliance and Biosafety's Biosafety Program supports the IBC.
+The Biosafety Program supports the IBC.
 For any questions about IBC services for your research or teaching, contact your research administrator.

-Inspections for the IBC are conducted by the biological safety officers in the Office of Research Compliance and Biosafety.
-The Office of Research Compliance and Biosafety provides additional information and resources to help investigators with research involving biohazards:
+Inspections for the IBC are conducted by the biological safety officers in the Biosafety Program.
+The Biosafety Program provides additional information and resources to help investigators with research involving biohazards: